CANNABIS REALM

 Which method gives the best flavor?

-Vaping often preserves terpenes better than smoking.
+Vaping often preserves terpenes better than smoking, giving users a cleaner and more detailed flavor experience.

-Can I mix methods?
+Can I mix smoking, vaping, and edibles?